Eliezerg10/10x-Human-Capability-A-Blueprint-for-Student-Led-AI-Consulting/README.md

 ## Core Workflow

 1. Curated notes, lessons, and project insights gathered across the semester
-2. Refined the underlying skill behavior based on what worked, what failed, and what needed to improve
+2. Refined a skill based on what worked, what failed, and what needed to improve for our personal project
-3. Iterated across multiple LLMs to improve structure, tone, and analytical clarity
+3. Iterated across multiple LLMs to improve structure, tone, and analytical clarity of the skill.
-4. Condensed a much longer research base into two distinct client-facing formats: a concise core narrative and a deeper technical companion
+4. Interacted  with two skills in Claude Code to condense a much longer research base into two distinct client-facing formats: a concise core narrative and a deeper technical companion
 5. Used Claude Code, Codex, and McKinsey-style consulting workflows to turn the reporting process into a reusable blueprint for student teams

 ## Skills and Methods